 Manufacture high quality products: by combining with your chromatography manufacturing process.

 Clinically tested OptiprepTM: its use in a medical context has been ensured by rigorous testing.

 Beside its use for AAV particle purification and for full and empty capsid separation, OptiPrepTM is commonly used to separate cell types from blood and other tissue e.g. monocytes, lymphocytes, spermatozoa or plant protoplasts.

-Due to its chemical features and the high quality grade production it is also suitable for fractionating cell organelles, membranes and ribonucleoproteins, to separate viable from non-viable cells or to purify proteins, plasma lipoproteins, plasmid DNA.
+Due to its chemical features and high quality grade production, it is also suitable for fractionating cell organelles, membranes and ribonucleoproteins, in order to separate viable from non-viable cells or to purify proteins, plasma lipoproteins and plasmid DNA.

 These kind of gradients can be generated in two specific ways:

 The most common technique is the overlaying technique.
 Starting with the densest solution and continuing to layer solutions of successively lower densities on top.
 To avoid mixing the two adjacent layers of different densities, it is important to place the tip of the pipette or syringe against the wall of the tube and apply the solution in a steady, gentle flow.